jakewc12/Reversi/ReversiGame/README.md

     assumed the controller would handle that.
 We added this to the model.
 We also added fuctions to check if there are any legal moves left for the current player and if a given move is legal.
-    In the previous part, we handled this in the placeDisc() method, however, the homework page advised we view this as an observation instead of an operation so we added new methods to check legality of moves.
+    In the previous part, we handled this in the placeDisc() method, however, the homework page advised we textualview this as an observation instead of an operation so we added new methods to check legality of moves.
 Some other changes we made to the project is that we added a Coordinate class, which allowed us to check the coordinates of each hex in a more effective matter.
-    We also added the Features interface which allows the view to use key actions to make moves.
+    We also added the Features interface which allows the textualview to use key actions to make moves.
     Lastly, we added one method to the model to check how many discs would be flipped given a specified coordinate.